FairwindsOps/insights-docs/docs/configure/ci/configuration.md

 by default, and some (e.g. Google Cloud Build) check out the repository in "detached HEAD" state, which makes it hard to gather this information.

-In these cases you may see an error like
+In these cases you may see an error like:
 ```bash
 time="2022-08-25T16:47:49Z" level=error msg="Error running /usr/bin/git merge-base HEAD main - fatal: Not a valid object name main\n[exit status 128]"
 time="2022-08-25T16:47:49Z" level=error msg="Unable to get GIT merge-base"